 Ethereum has a smaller block time of 14 seconds as compared to 10 minutes of bitcoin.
 This speeds up Ethereum transactions being recorded into Ethereum’s blockchain.

 The block size in Bitcoin is in bytes while Ethereum’s block size is based on the complexity of contracts being run – it’s known as a Gas limit per block, and the maximum can vary slightly from block to block.

 Data-wise, as of now, most Ethereum blocks are under 2 KB in size while bitcoin block size is currently 1 MB.

 To conclude, it can be said that with a user-friendly platform Ethereum is offering the power of blockchain technology.
 It is speeding up the decentralization of the world economy.
-This decentralized applications can disrupt hundreds of industries including finance, real estate, academia, insurance, healthcare and the public sector amongst many others.
+These decentralized applications can disrupt hundreds of industries including finance, real estate, academia, insurance, healthcare and the public sector amongst many others.

 But, where there is Success, there lies a RISK too!

 - It is a platform and won’t be as effective as another cryptocurrency.
 It is not a ledger; instead, it acts as a ledger/supercomputer/smart contract generator/etc. for a lot more users.
 Although it gives the flexibility but makes it less optimized for one single use.